 Once known as Hartley Pans from the salt making pans first mentioned in the thirteenth century, Seaton was described as a port as early as 1565 but its natural harbour wasn’t the easiest for ships to use.

 Between 1660 and 1676 Sir Ralph Delaval constructed a small pier to create a haven for ships in the natural harbour but this was dry at low water and much troubled by the accumulation of silt and mud which blocked the harbour.

 Delaval’s solution was to build sluice gates which enabled the collection of a considerable volume of tidal water that could then be released twice daily to flush the harbour clean.
 The industrious Delaval certainly went to great lengths to develop and protect his port and even built a defended battery on an overlooking promontory for the harbour’s protection.

-A later owner of Seaton Sluice called John Hussey Delaval, found the shallow depth of the harbour unproductive and unable to meet demands of the coal trade and bottle making works he had established here in 1763.
+A later owner of Seaton Sluice called John Hussey Delaval, found the shallow depth of the harbour unproductive and it was unable to meet the demands of the coal trade and the bottle making works he had established here in 1763.